bartongroup/MG_BSubComp/README.md

 ```

 This will perform all calculations, generate data objects, figures, and tables (as [targets](https://books.ropensci.org/targets/) objects), and output CSV files in the `./tab` directory.
 An HTML report will be generated in the `./doc` directory.

----

-Let me know if you'd like it adapted for publication or external sharing.